 - Fold in the rhubarb

-- Place on a cookie sheet 2" apart
+- Place 1 Tablespoon of cookie mixture on a baking sheet, 2" apart

-- Bake at 350 for 12 minutes or until lightly brown
+- Bake at 350* for 12 minutes or until slightly brown

 One of the reasons that I love these cookies is that they stay moist for a few days (if they last that long).
 I’m not a fan of hard, crispy cookies.
 I want them to be soft and chewy the entire time they are around.